 Dirk K is known for his guitar artistry and unique sounds while keeping his soulfulness and his radiant personality.
 A virtuoso on nylon string, as well as Jazz guitar, his playing gives the listener a vast variety of sounds, styles, and grooves.
-From Smooth Jazz styles such as George Benson to Flamenco, Rumba styles such as the Gipsy Kings and all the way to Earl Klugh, Dirk K mastered all the elements and brings a new and unique approach to Jazz and beyond.
-His newest endeavor, Dirk K - Selfie Nation, with bandmates Michael Joy and David Inamine, combines D.J.
-Beats, Jazz, and Latin grooves.
-With special guest artist King Ibu from Senegal, Afrika, the project finds itself crossing all borders to a newly found World Beat.
+From Smooth Jazz styles such as George Benson to Flamenco, Rumba styles such as the Gipsy Kings and all the way to Earl Klugh, Dirk K mastered all the elements and brought a new and unique approach to Jazz and beyond.

-His music is featured on Smooth Jazz radio since 1997 and he had numerous top 10 singles in the charts.
+His music has been featured on Smooth Jazz radio since 1997 and he had numerous top 10 singles in the charts.

 Some of his career highlights are playing the National Anthem for the LA Lakers at the Staples Center in Los Angeles, receiving a Shaq hero award by Shaquille O' Neal and receiving an award from the Raiders wide receiver Tim Brown for outstanding exemplary service and support.
 He opened up for Sonny Rollins at the Liege Jazz Festival in Belgium, as well as for Al Jarreau in Southern California.